makocodeproject/makocode/NOTES.md

                     - Provide one screen angle per color, to handle this common printer setting.
 Dots will be printed at an angle per each color.
                     - Starts with 4 fixed bits for size-size.
 Add 1 to get the size bits.
                     - Then size bits plus 1 to get the number of digits.
-                    - Two digits per color, numerator and denomiator, which divided gives the fraction of 360 degrees to rotate counter-clockwise of 0 degrees (pointing to the right).
+                    - Two digits per color, numerator and denominator, which divided gives the fraction of 360 degrees to rotate counter-clockwise of 0 degrees (pointing to the right).
                     - Note 0 and 1 are always equal.
-Add 1 to denomiator, as it cannot be 0.
+Add 1 to denominator, as it cannot be 0.
                     - Example:
                         - Size-size 0b0000=0, size=0b0, 1-bit per color screen angle.
 A value of 0 or 1 only.
                             - Numerator 0, denominator 0 is 0/1, or 0 degrees rotation.